PGallagher69/microbit-workshop/radio-bluetooth/6-radio-send-number.md

 https://makecode.microbit.org/_T5UaoK9R3d5z

+- Go ahead and give your project a name and save the HEX file to a location on your machine.
+- Program your Micro:Bit with your code, and you will be able to give the Radio Communications a go...
+- Obviously you'll need two Micro:Bits to make this work!

+- You can download an example HEX file here;

+<a href="hex/microbit-Radio.hex">Radio</a>

 | Previous | Next |
 | -------- | ---- |
 | [< Step 5 - Radio Received](5-radio-received.md) | [Step 7 - New Bluetooth Project >](7-new-project-bluetooth.md) |